-- When remapping SDR to HDR for PQ and HLG, the level of reference white should be considered.
-Reference white in SDR content is typically about 642.5mV (92% of SDR Peak white level.
+- Direct Mapping: SDR/BT.709 content is decoded and repackaged into PQ10 or HLG10 containers, but while changing the system colorimetry, remapping does not change the color gamut or the dynamic range of the content; the content is simply mapped across to the equivalent color and brightness values. - When remapping SDR to HDR for PQ and HLG, the level of reference white should be considered.
+Diffuse white in SDR content is typically about 642.5mV (92% of SDR Peak white level.
 700mV) leaving very little headroom for specular highlights.
-In the case of HLG, the BBC and NHK recommend the reference level for HDR graphics white (aka "reference white") be set to 75% (equivalent to 203 cd/m2 on a 1,000 cd/m2 reference display, or 343 cd/m2 on a 2000 cd/m2 reference display).
-This was chosen as it leaves sufficient headroom for "specular highlights" and allows comfortable viewing when HLG content is shown on HDR/WCG and SDR/WCG displays. - Up-Mapping: SDR/BT.709 is decoded and then enhanced/modified to emulate PQ10/HLG10 and repackaged as above.
+In the case of HLG, the BBC and NHK recommend the reference level for HDR graphics white (aka "reference white") be set to 75% (equivalent to 203 cd/m2 on a 1,000 cd/m2 reference display).
+This was chosen as it leaves sufficient headroom (25% of the signal range) for "specular highlights" and allows comfortable viewing when HLG content is shown on HDR/WCG and SDR/WCG displays. - Up-Mapping: SDR/BT.709 is decoded and then enhanced/modified to emulate PQ10/HLG10 and repackaged as above.
 Blind (not supervised) up-mapping can lead to undesirable results depending on the technology so care should be used when converting SDR to HDR.
 Conversion algorithms or equipment should be carefully evaluated prior to their use.
-ITU-R BT.2446 [128] describes two techniques for SDR to HDR conversion.
+ITU-R BT.2446 [128] describes techniques for SDR to HDR conversion.